 The Environmental Protection Agency’s website is an excellent source of information.
 Visit our links page for access to various resources and references.

-What is the radon testing process look like?
+What does the radon testing process look like?

 As the EPA recommends, we place the test device(s) in the lowest level of the home that could be used regularly, whether it is finished or unfinished.
 We offer four distinctly different radon testing options that are all EPA-approved.
 Short-term and long-term tests are available.
 Short-term measurements lasting between two and 90 days, while longer term tests are considered more accurate as they remove seasonal or weather changes.